3 Out Of 100 People Affected By Gluten Reactivity!

 What About Cross Reactivity!

-Then, to complicate matters further, there is the whole issue of cross reactivity.
+To complicate matters further, there is the issue of cross reactivity.
 Dairy products are a major culprit and one of the most highly reactive of the cross-reactive foods that mimic the deleterious effects of gluten.
 Cross reactivity is also very prevalent with yeast, corn, rice, millet and oats.
 There is hope, there is an excellent lab that can provide highly accurate cross-reactive testing to a panel of 24 suspected foods.

-This has proven absolutely invaluable for use with those patients who still have symptoms despite the total elimination of gluten from the diet.
+This has proven absolutely invaluable for use with patients who still have symptoms despite the total elimination of gluten from the diet.

 Gluten Reactivity Must Be Handled Early on in the Diagnosis To Reverse/Stop Autoimmune Responses!